JuliaReach/JuliaCon-2021-Minisymposium-Set-Propagation/README.md

 - Speaker: Goran Frehse (Hybrid Systems Semantics group, Computer Science and System Engineering Laboratory (U2IS), ENSTA Paris; [webpage](https://sites.google.com/site/frehseg/home)).

-- ~10min, Invited expert in the domain of the minisymposium (non-Julia-specific).
+- ~10 mins.
+Invited expert in the domain of the minisymposium (non-Julia-specific).

 - Goran Frehse has a Diploma in Electrical Engineering and Information Technology from Karlsruhe Institute of Technology, Germany, and a PhD in Computer Science from Radboud University Nijmegen, the Netherlands.
 From 2006 to 2018, he was an associate professor at the University Grenoble Alpes, from which he obtained a habilitation in 2016.
 From 2016 to 2018, he held a research chair (Chaire Initiative Universitaire Alpes) at the Univ.
 Grenoble Alpes.
 Since 2018, he is a professor at ENSTA Paris, where he continues his research on safe cyber-physical systems.
 He is the architect and lead developer of two popular model checking tools for hybrid and cyber-physical systems, [PHAVer](http://www-verimag.imag.fr/~frehse/phaver_web/) and [SpaceEx](http://spaceex.imag.fr/).
 He is coauthor of the revew article [Set Propagation Techniques for Reachability Analysis
 ](https://www.annualreviews.org/doi/abs/10.1146/annurev-control-071420-081941).